Twelve thousand centuries ago, long before the first humans

 The discovery of the age progression around mid-ocean ridges marked a turning point in the acceptance of the theory of plate tectonics.
 According to this theory, the mantle is in slow convective motion.
 Hot, ductile mantle rock continually creeps upwards beneath the mid-ocean ridge.
 As the rock approaches the surface, the decrease in pressure allows it to partially melt.
 The magma so produced erupts along the rift valley of the mid-ocean ridge to form new oceanic crust, which then moves away from the ridge.

 The crust forms the upper portion of the lithosphere,

 which is the rigid outer shell of the earth.
 The uppermost layer

 of the mantle forms the lower portion of the lithosphere.
 Beneath

 the lithosphere is the ductile asthenosphere.
-The lithosphere is
+The boundary between

-broken into large plates that are displaced by the
+The lithosphere is broken into large plates that are

 What goes up must come down, and the convective flow of hot